zalenix/portaldocs/portal-sdk/generated/top-extensions-parameter-collectors.md

             });
     ```

-    The signatures of the options that can be supplied to the `ParameterCollector` constructor are as follows.
+    The signatures of the options that can be sent to the `ParameterCollector` constructor are as follows.

-    * **supplyInitialData? (): TResult**: A callback that supplies the initial data for the parameter provider in the child blade each time it opens.
+    * **supplyInitialData? (): TResult**: A callback that sends the initial data for the parameter provider in the child blade each time it opens.
 The object that is received by the parameter provider is a  deep clone of the value that you specify, instead of the original instance, because it is sent and sometimes stored in a serialized form.

         @return Initial data for the child blade.

-    * **receiveResult? (result: TResult): void**: A callback to be invoked when the child blade supplies a result and closes.
+    * **receiveResult? (result: TResult): void**: A callback to be invoked when the child blade sends a result and closes.

         @param result The result given by the child blade.

-    * **supplyProviderConfig? (): any**: A callback that supplies additional configuration options for the provider each time it opens.
+    * **supplyProviderConfig? (): any**: A callback that sends additional configuration options for the provider each time it opens.
 It is used to send non-editable data, for example configuring how a form will be displayed.

         @return Arbitrary configuration options for the child blade.

-    * **FormFieldValueAccessor?: FormFieldValueAccessors<TResult>**: Integrates a parameter collector with an EditScope.
-The collector supplies the initial data to the provider from this `EditScope` property, and automatically inserts the provider's output into this `EditScope` property.
-Consequently, the  parameter collector behaves as an editor for the specified edit scope property.
+    * **FormFieldValueAccessor?: FormFieldValueAccessors<TResult>**: Integrates a parameter collector with an `EditScope`.
+The collector sends the initial data to the provider from this `EditScope` property, and automatically inserts the provider's output into this `EditScope` property.
+Consequently, the  parameter collector behaves as an editor for the specified `EditScope` property.

     **NOTE**: If the extension uses the **FormFieldValueAccessor** option, then do not specify either the  **supplyInitialData** or the **receiveResult** options.

 1. Invoke one of the four `openBlade` APIs as specified in [top-blades-opening-and-closing.md#open-blade-methods](top-blades-opening-and-closing.md#open-blade-methods).
 The methods are `openBlade`, `openBladeAsync`, `openContextBlade`, and `openContextBladeAsync`.

-<a name="introduction-to-parameter-collection-parameter-collection-procedures-parameter-provider"></a>
+<a name="parameter-collection-parameter-collection-procedures-parameter-provider"></a>
 ### Parameter provider

 Typically a parameter provider blade is opened in a either an `fxclick` handler or in an `onClick` callback, as in the following example.